 TL;DR: We optimize an adversary to find the worst-case FDR for a given conditional independence test and then calibrate against it.

-Abstract: Conditional independence (CI) tests are widely used for causal discovery and feature selection.
-Even with False Discovery Rate (FDR) control procedures, they often fail to provide frequentist guarantees in practice.
-We identify two pitfalls: (i) when sample sizes are small, even correctly specified models fail to estimate the noise level and control the error, and (ii) when sample sizes are large but models are misspecified, unaccounted dependencies skew the test’s behavior and fail to return uniform p-values under the null.
+Abstract: Conditional independence tests (CIT) are widely used for causal discovery and feature selection.
+Even with false discovery rate (FDR) control procedures, they often fail to provide frequentist guarantees in practice.
+We highlight two common failure modes: (i) in small samples, asymptotic guarantees for many CITs can be inaccurate and even correctly specified models fail to estimate the noise levels and control the error, and (ii) when sample sizes are large but models are misspecified, unaccounted dependencies skew the test's behavior and fail to return uniform p-values under the null.
 We propose Empirically Calibrated Conditional Independence Tests (ECCIT), a method that measures and corrects for miscalibration.
-Given a dataset X, we train an adversary that selects features and creates responses Y to maximize a miscalibration objective for a chosen base CI test (e.g., GCM, HRT).
-We then fit a monotone calibration map that adjusts the base-test p-values in proportion to the observed miscalibration.
-We introduce two miscalibration metrics and evaluate their empirical performance.
-In well-specified settings, we show that finite-sample errors in noise estimation explain the gap between nominal and realized size.
-In misspecified examples, ECCIT achieves valid FDR with higher valid power, outperforming existing calibration strategies while remaining test-agnostic.
+For a chosen base CIT (e.g., GCM, HRT), ECCIT optimizes an adversary that selects features and response functions to maximize a miscalibration metric.
+ECCIT then fits a monotone calibration map that adjusts the base-test p-values in proportion to the observed miscalibration.
+Across empirical benchmarks on synthetic and real data, ECCIT achieves valid FDR with higher power than existing calibration strategies while remaining test agnostic.
+Code is available at https://github.com/tansey-lab/ECCIT.

 Submission Number: 2367